Wanting her cat dead was so secret, even she didn’t have a clue why she forgot to close the window the day he fell to earth.

 By the way, Freddy suffered a broken jaw from the fall.
 Most of us repress anger in our jaws.
 Now that he got to communicate his anger about not having been understood, and with a little energywork over the phone, his guardian told me yesterday that the vet is amazed by his speedy recovery.

-If your animal companion is not giving you what you want, please consider understanding what s/he as an individual, might want…not what you think s/he wants, based on species specific generalities.
+If your animal companion is not giving you what you want, please consider an animal communication session as a means to understand what s/he as an individual, might want…not what you think s/he wants based on species specific generalities.

 It could save a life.
 And change your own.